 - I’m going to operate on an actual work schedule.
 This will mean scheduled time off as well, because when you’re ‘always working’ it’s easy to just keep pushing things off and never get around to doing them.

 3).
-Set New Goals Based on Previous Goals
+Set New Plans Based on Previous Ones

 Here are my goals for this year, based on last year’s fails and my plans this year:

 - Learn About Music Publishing and Get Music Licensed

 - Grow My Blog Traffic by at Least 30%

 - Release More of My Own Original Music

 You’ll notice I got more specific with #5, because last year I was too vague.
 Be specific with your goals!
 Here is a huge list on setting goals if you need help!
 It’s geared toward recent college grads but the info is useful to everyone.

 Obviously, my five goals are huge and will take most of the year to achieve.
 I won’t bore you with the smaller goals I’ve set, but what you’ll want to do with yours is break them into smaller and smaller pieces, until you basically have a To-Do list for every day or week this year.
 Here is a great resource for breaking goals into smaller goals.